 This is actually her third time re-creating the book as an exhibit.
 Each space has been different.
 Because the Turnblad Mansion is an historic building, she was not able to make any changes to the room itself.
 Her entire exhibit needed to be freestanding.
 Unlike with previous exhibits, she created freestanding sculptures of the grass, which she made in Sweden and brought with her to finish in Minneapolis.
 Bajt had the chance to create the carpet for the installation at ASI.
 She designed it based on the story; and then ASI worked with a local printer to bring it to life.

-Cows Can Dream will be at the American Swedish Institute in the Family Gallery through October of 2017.
-ASI will be offering different activities to go with the exhibit throughout the year.
+Cows Can Dream was at the American Swedish Institute in the Family Gallery from January through October, 2017.
+ASI will offers different activities to go with Family Gallery exhibits throughout the year.

 I received free admission and a copy of the book to facilitate my review.